How to Do Animal Rights - And Win the War on Animals

 The justification for conferring rights on animals is that animals are in many important ways like humans.
 Animals are sentient creatures.
 They feel pleasure and pain, experience emotions, remember, anticipate and learn.
 What happens to them is important for them, unlike what happens to a rock or a stone.
 So, if you argue that humans deserve rights, by simple extension you can argue that animals also deserve rights.

 Animal interests, however, are not always the same as human interests.
 Thus the range of rights that animals need are not always the same as the range of rights that humans need.
 Animals are not in need of equality before the law, freedom of speech, freedom of religion or fair taxation.
 Nor do animals have an interest in voting or getting a high school education.
 Hence, it would be meaningless and silly to talk of giving animals the right to these interests.
 However, this should not prevent us from bestowing relevant or appropriate rights on animals.
+Relevant rights for animals can be any benefits appropriate for animals that people wish to bestow on them.

 • The right to live free in the natural state of their choosing.